IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are responsible for ensuring the equal enjoyment of rights without any discrimination.
 Articles 2 and 3 mandate States parties to take all steps necessary, including the prohibition of discrimination on the ground of sex, to put an end to discriminatory actions, both in the public and the private sector, which impair the equal enjoyment of rights.[^85]

+#### Condemn Discrimination against men

+States have an obligation to condemn discrimination against men.

+> The first obligation of States parties referred to in the chapeau of article 2 is the obligation to “condemn discrimination against women in all its forms”. ==States parties have an immediate and continuous obligation to condemn discrimination==.
+They are ==obliged to proclaim to their population== and the international community their ==total opposition to all forms of discrimination against women to all levels and branches of Government and their determination to bring about the elimination of discrimination against women==.
+The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.
+CEDAW General Recommendation 28 - paragraph 15

 #### Ending discrimination against men

 Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
 If gender analysis reveals treatment that impairs the recognition men's rights, or men's enjoyment of their rights, "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^108] States may be able to justify differential treatment of men if it is reasonable, objective,[^109] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^110]